BuildIt-lang/buildit-docs/src/builder_context.md

 	std::string dynamic_header_includes = "";

 This member is only used when the `compile_function_with_context` function is used.
 The contents of this string are pasted at the top of the generated code before compilation and is typically used for inserting required headers and types.

+\tag{dynamic_compiler_flags}

+	std::string dynamic_compiler_flags = "";

+This member is only used when the `compile_function_with_context` function is used.
+The contents of this string are passed as compiler arguments while compiling the generated code and is typically used to include and link against external dependencies.

+\tag{use_memoization}

+	\k{bool} use_memoization = true;

+This option is used to control if BuildIt would use memoization while extraction.
+Generally this option should be set to true since disabling memoization will lead to algorithmic slow down, but can be enabled for debugging typically to find improper uses of static\_var.

+\tag{enable_d2x}

+	\k{bool} enable_d2x = false;

+Enabling this option instructs BuildIt to gather extra information about the first stage code including source information and values of static\_vars during extraction.
+This extracted information can be generted as [D2X](https://buildit.so/d2x) debugging metadata by calling [`block::c_code_generator::generate_code_d2x`](c_code_generator_generate_code.html).
+This option can only be turned on when `ENABLE_D2X` [configuration option](configuration_options.html) is used.

 ### Example - [Try It!](https://buildit.so/tryit/?sample=shared&pid=feaab8cb3987137b5f9f0c54b9a8510c)